JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Convolution | Convolve image into 32 feature maps using a 5x5 kernel size Activation | RELU
-Max Pool | Only select salient pixels with a kernel size of 2x2 Convolution | Convolve previous layer into 64 feauture maps using a 5x5 kernel size Activation | RELU
+Max Pool | Only select salient pixels with a kernel size of 2x2 Convolution | Convolve previous layer into 64 feature maps using a 5x5 kernel size Activation | RELU
-Max Pool | Only select salient pixels with a kernel size of 2x2 Convolution | Convolve previous layer into 128 feauture maps using a 3x3 kernel size Activation | RELU
+Max Pool | Only select salient pixels with a kernel size of 2x2 Convolution | Convolve previous layer into 128 feature maps using a 3x3 kernel size Activation | RELU
 Max Pool | Only select salient pixels with a kernel size of 2x2 Drop Out | Kill off 20% of the previous neurons' activations